A Look At the Lightning Network

-This structure taps into the network effects and liquidity of today’s Lightning Network to route any number of assets, avoiding the need to bootstrap an entirely new network for new assets, and ensuring that bitcoin underpins all transactions on the network.
+This structure taps into the network effects and liquidity of today’s Lightning Network to route any number of assets, avoiding the need to bootstrap an entirely new network for new assets and ensuring that bitcoin underpins all transactions on the network.
 It also incentivizes the growth of BTC liquidity within the Lightning Network to serve a broader multi-asset Lightning Network.”

-Various point-of-sale technology providers can eventually integrate this as well, so stablecoins can be used to pay for things over the Lightning network, in addition to bitcoins.
+Various point-of-sale technology providers can eventually integrate this as well, so stablecoins can be used to pay for things over the Lightning Network in addition to Bitcoins.

-A user could have either a custodial or self-custodial mobile wallet, where they hold bitcoins and stablecoins in one app, and use them to pay for things as desired.
+A user could have either a custodial or self-custodial mobile wallet, where they hold bitcoins and stablecoins in one app and use them to pay for things as desired.

 Similarly, Strike CEO Jack Mallers implemented a micro-cost for people that want to send emails to him.

-A few technologies had converged by that the point to where everyday people could have a pocket supercomputer with a big touchscreen and a high-bandwidth mobile internet connection, and this served as a set of building blocks that could exponentially eat into many other industries, including allowing Uber to come along and change how we move across cities.
-All manner of individual hardware electronic devices became mostly-obsolete as they became applications on a smart phone.
+A few technologies had converged to that the point where everyday people could have a pocket supercomputer with a big touchscreen and a high-bandwidth mobile internet connection, and this served as a set of building blocks that could exponentially eat into many other industries, including allowing Uber to come along and change how we move across cities.
+All individual hardware electronic devices became obsolete as they became applications on a smartphone.

-Arcane Research published a great analysis of the Lightning network’s current scale back in April 2022:
+Arcane Research published a great analysis of the Lightning Network’s current scale back in April 2022:

 DeFi, on the other hand, is mainly used for trading and leveraging.
-Many of these various blockchains and Defi protocols have strong crypto VC incentives to issue a coin, market it and pump up the price and exposure, and then get fast exit liquidity on retail investors.
+Many of these blockchains and Defi protocols have strong crypto VC incentives to issue a coin, market it and pump up the price and exposure, and then get fast exit liquidity on retail investors.

 Chainalysis found back in that DeFi is mainly used by institutional-sized traders.